Projects per year

 Overview

 Overview: Associate Professor Parham works as the University of Hertfordshire's Head of Urbanism and Planning at the School of Life and Medical Sciences (LMS) in the Geography, Environment and Planning (GEP) subject group.
-She runs the UH Urbanism Unit and is the Academic Director of the International Garden Cities Institute (IGCI).
-HSusan’s research interests include the urbanism of Garden Cities and New Towns,food and spatial design, sprawl retrofitting and transport oriented, compact and sustainable cities and engagement on planning, urban design and urbanism.
-She is an Associate and active contributor to the UH Centre for Future Societies and the Centre for Climate Change Research.
-In July 2022 SUSAN ran the food and urbanism stream of an international Summer School on health and urbanism in Venice as part of the Biennale, co-coordinated an international Garden Cities of Tomorrow Congress and spoke at a Garden Cities for the 21st Century Symposium in the French garden suburb of Suresnes about her recent co-authored book chapter on practice-based garden city education and teaching.
+Susan runs the UH Urbanism Unit and was the Academic Director of the International Garden Cities Institute (IGCI) from 2015 to 2022.
+Susan is involved in teaching at undergraduate, masters and doctoral level in geography, planning, urban design, architecture and heritage areas and her research interests include food and spatial design, nature-based solutions to food and place issues, sprawl retrofitting and transport oriented, compact and sustainable cities, the urbanism of Garden Cities and New Towns, and engagement on planning, urban design and urbanism.
+She is an associate and active contributor to the UH Centre for Future Societies and the Centre for Climate Change Research and is a co-editor of the Journal of Urbanism.

 Research Excellence Framework contribution: Susan is a member of the University’s Design Research Group and contributes to the Design Unit of Assessment in the most recent iteration of the Research Excellence Framework.

 Teaching: Associate Professor Parham is a member of the Ebenezer Howard School of Planning.
 She has worked as Programme Leader for the University's Master's Programme in Sustainable Planning and led the accreditation process for the Planning School’s successful accreditation.
 Susan teaches and supervises research doctoral, post graduate and undergraduate students both within the Geography, Environment and Planning Subject Group and in the University’s Professional Doctorate in Heritage.
-Susan gives annual guest lectures on areas of urbanism including engagement and food for the University of Oxford’s MA in Sustainable Urban Development, as well as for urban policy programme at the University of Glasgow.

-Academic qualifications, fellowships and memberships: Associate Professor Parham holds undergraduate and postgraduate qualifications in political economy (BA), town planning (Grad Dip), urban design (MA), and urban sociology (PhD) from the London School of Economics’ Cities Programme.
+Academic qualifications, fellowships and memberships: Susan holds undergraduate and postgraduate qualifications in political economy (BA), town planning (Grad Dip), urban design (MA), and urban sociology (PhD) from the London School of Economics’ Cities Programme.
 Susan is a Research Associate for the Laboratory for Building Cultures, at the École Nationale Supérieure d'architecture de Grenoble (ENSAG).
 Susan is a Fellow of the Royal Society for the Arts (RSA) and a Member of the Royal Town Planning Institute (RTPI).
 Susan is an active alumnus of Living Streets as its former deputy chair of trustees.

 Research interests